 Q: How many people will you be taking on the Retreat?

 A: We are offering space for only 15 people to come to Peru with us!
 It is important to us that our participants feel well taken care of and enjoy the retreat in an intimate setting.
 We keep the registration number low to make sure that you have the best and most personal experience possible.

 Q: Where are we staying during the retreat?

 A: We will begin in the center of Cusco, at the charming Ninos Hotel.
 From there, we will be staying on the outskirts of Arin in the Sacred Valley at a beautiful retreat center, Sach’a Munay.
 Our center is quite rural, nestled in the Andes Mountains, and the land is absolutely stunning!
 From there, we will stay at Inka King Hotel in Ollantaytambo.

 Q: Can I have a private room?

-A: We are happy to offer both single and double occupancy for the retreat.
+A: We are happy to offer both single and shared occupancy for the retreat.
 The base cost of the retreat includes shared accommodations.
-The private room supplement is $325, and we are happy to arrange a single room for you if available.
+The private room supplement is $400, and we are happy to arrange a single room for you if available.
 There are a limited number of private rooms, and they are available on a first-come-first-served basis.
-Many people inquire about having a private room, however, it can be really wonderful to share such a deep experience with a roommate and fellow journeyer.
+Many people inquire about having a private room, however, it can be really wonderful to share such a deep experience with a fellow journeyer.
 Many people forge lasting bonds with their roommates on retreats, and we love to encourage this kind of connection!